← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 Focus groups have a documented groupthink problem that is particularly damaging for CPG concept testing.
 In a group of 8 consumers evaluating a new snack concept:

 1. The first speaker sets the anchor.
 If Participant 1 says “the packaging looks cheap,” subsequent participants are 40% more likely to echo packaging concerns even if their first reaction was positive.
+The anchor effect is strongest in the first 10 minutes of the session, when the room has not yet settled into its dynamic and individual reactions are most pliable.
+By the time the moderator can correct for it, the data has already been compromised.

 2. Dominant voices disproportionately influence.
 In a typical 2-hour focus group, 2-3 participants account for 60-70% of speaking time.
 The quiet participants — who may represent the majority segment — provide minimal data.
+Worse, the dominant voices tend to share characteristics: more educated, more articulate, more willing to express strong opinions in front of strangers.
+That demographic skew silently biases focus group output toward a non-representative subset of the category, and brand teams who base decisions on the resulting transcripts end up optimizing for an audience that does not look like the actual buyer base.

 3. Social desirability inflates positive feedback.
 When a moderator shows a concept created by a brand team observing behind the glass, participants tend toward politeness rather than honesty.